Rockstar (Dolly Parton album): Recording and release

-Parton was nominated for the Rock and Roll Hall of Fame in 2022 and initially declined the honor as she has a background in country music and not rock.
+Parton was nominated for the Rock and Roll Hall of Fame in 2022 and initially declined the honor, as her background was in country music, not rock.
 In response, she declared her intention to record an album of rock covers with a host of musical guests from that genre to justify her inclusion.
-Parton performed "Rockin, an original song, at the Hall of Fame induction ceremony.
+She performed "Rockin' It", an original song, at the Hall of Fame induction ceremony.

-She reached out to a variety of dream collaborators over the course of several months, including several of the artists she performed with at the Hall of Fame ceremony such as fellow 2022 inductees Pat Benatar, Neil Giraldo, Simon Le Bon and Rob Halford, and other guests Pink, Brandi Carlile and Sheryl Crow.
+Parton reached out to a variety of dream collaborators over the course of several months, including several of the artists she had performed with at the Hall of Fame ceremony, such as fellow 2022 inductees Pat Benatar, Neil Giraldo, Simon Le Bon and Rob Halford, along with Pink, Brandi Carlile and Sheryl Crow.
 Parton officially announced the recording on The Tonight Show with Jimmy Fallon on November 30.
-She revealed the album release on the January 17, 2023, episode of The View and previewed the track "World on Fire" on May 11.
+She revealed the album release on the January 17, 2023, episode of The View, and previewed the track "World on Fire" on May 11.

 British singer and guitarist Peter Frampton was recruited into recording after a mutual friend performed backing vocals with American singer Steven Tyler on the album.
 He immediately called his manager and the next day, spoke with producer Kent Wells to perform a guitar solo and also vocals on a second track.
-Parton pursued Mick Jagger to provide vocals on her Rolling Stones cover, but he had a scheduling conflict and failed to reunite Led Zeppelin's Jimmy Page and Robert Plant for her new cover of "Stairway to Heaven", a favorite of her husband Carl Dean.
-Her favorite collaborator was fellow country musician Chris Stapleton, who stepped in when Bob Seger was unable to join Parton on "Night Moves" due to experiencing problems with his voice.
+Parton pursued Mick Jagger to provide vocals on her cover of "Satisfaction", but he had a scheduling conflict and was unable to contribute.
+Parton also hoped to reunite Led Zeppelin's Jimmy Page and Robert Plant for her new cover of "Stairway to Heaven", a favorite of her husband Carl Dean, but was unsuccessful.

+Parton's "favorite collaborator" was fellow country musician Chris Stapleton, who stepped in when Bob Seger was unable to join Parton on "Night Moves" due to experiencing problems with his voice.
 Prior to the reveal of the official track listing, Parton had performed "Wrecking Ball" with her goddaughter Miley Cyrus at her New Year's Eve show.
 Parton performed the album's lead single "World on Fire" for the first time at the 58th Academy of Country Music Awards on May 11, 2023.